-These are just a few of the many allegations and cases Theresa Ristenpart has successfully defended and won over the past decade.
+These are just a few of the many allegations and cases Theresa Ristenpart has successfully defended and won over the past Fifteen Years.

 To respect clients' privacy, initials may be used.